Skip to Main Content UACCM logo

 We currently have Volume 2 of this manga (11 total).

-Hibiki's Magic, written by Jun Maeda and illustrated by Rei Idumi, is shonen, fantasy drama.
+Hibiki's Magic, written by Jun Maeda and illustrated by Rei Idumi, is a shonen, fantasy drama.
 It tells the story Hibiki, a young girl who serves as the apprentice to the wizard, Shirotsuki.
 When a tragic accident leads to the wizard losing his body, Hibiki is taken in by the faculty of the Kamisaid Magic Academy, where she's offered a job as a teacher.

 We currently have Volumes 1-2 of this manga (6 total; 2 in North America).